-I did enjoy an impromptu visit from two readers of this blog, Sarah and Tim, who live in Estes park and saw from the little interactive live map on the right side of this blog that we were in their area.
+I did enjoy an impromptu visit from two readers of this blog, Sarah and Tim, who live in Estes Park and saw from the little interactive live map on the right side of this blog that we were in their area.
 They drove up and down the KOA streets until they found where we were parked.
 We talked about Colorado and, specifically, winter in the Rocky Mountain National Park.
-Tim, who is a curator at the museum there, told me that in the spring, when Trail Ridge Road is plowed out, it is not unusual to have them bordered by 35 foot tall snowdrifts.
+Tim, who is a curator at the museum there, told me that in the spring when Trail Ridge Road is plowed out, it is not unusual to have them bordered by 35-foot tall snowdrifts.

 It snows every month in the park.
 Even August.

 Back to the Rocky Mountain High theme.
-If you are planning to visit the Rocky Mountain National Park and you are a flatlander, not used to altitude, give yourself some time to get acclimated.
+If you are planning to visit the Rocky Mountain National Park and you are a flatlander, not used to the altitude, give yourself some time to get acclimated.
 Start at lower altitudes and slowly work up.
 Elevation is an integral part of the park experience.
-The park is all above 7,500 feet, so don’t do strenuous activities until your system has adjusted.
-Even driving at high elevation can affect sensitive individuals.
+The park is all above 7,500 feet, so don't do strenuous activities until your system has adjusted.
+Even driving at high elevations can affect sensitive individuals.
 Just ask my daughter, Wendy.

 But most of the symptoms ease after a couple of days of acclimation.

-But if they don’t, you will be so awestruck by the beautiful scenery, that you forget about them,
+But if they don't, you will be so awestruck by the beautiful scenery, that you forget about them.

 (This article was originally published in 2013.
 Updated in 2021.
 See the links to all our Colorado posts below.)